Sven Hedin: Efforts on behalf of Norwegian activists

 After the third senate of the highest German military court (Reichskriegsgericht) in Berlin condemned to death for alleged espionage the ten Norwegians Sigurd Jakobsen, Gunnar Hellesen, Helge Børseth, Siegmund Brommeland, Peter Andree Hjelmervik, Siegmund Rasmussen, Gunnar Carlsen, Knud Gjerstad, Christian Oftedahl and Frithiof Lund on 24 February 1941, Hedin successfully appealed via Colonel General Nikolaus von Falkenhorst to Adolf Hitler for their reprieve.
 Their death sentences were converted on 17 June 1941 by Adolf Hitler to ten years of forced labor.
 The Norwegians Carl W. Mueller, Knud Naerum, Peder Fagerland, Ottar Ryan, Tor Gerrard Rydland, Hans Bernhard Risanger and Arne Sørvag who had been condemned to forced labor under the same charge received reduced sentences at Hedin's request.
 Unfortunately, Hans Bernhard Risanger died in prison just a few days before his release.

-Falkenhorst was condemned to death, by firing squad, by a British military court on 2 August 1946, because of his responsibility for passing on a Führerbefehl called the Commando Order.
-Hedin intervened on his behalf, achieving a pardon on 4 December 1946, with the argument that Falkenhorst had likewise striven to pardon the ten Norwegians condemned to death.
+Falkenhorst was sentenced by a joint British-Norwegian military tribunal to be executed by firing squad on 2 August 1946 due to his role in the summary execution of British prisoners of war during Operation Freshman.
+Hedin intervened on his behalf on 4 December 1946, arguing that Falkenhorst had likewise striven to pardon the ten Norwegians condemned to death.
 Falkenhorst's death sentence was commuted to 20 years in prison.
 He was released early from Werl Prison on 13 July 1953.